souravm84/vidbacking/docs/README.md

 >
 > ***video-opacity:*** You can set the video opacity using this parameter.
 Possible value ranged between `1` to `0`, for example `video-opacity: 0.5`.

-I have plans for upgrading this plugin with more functionalities such as pausing the video when out of view, and few more.
+I have plans for upgrading this plugin with more functionalities.
 If you found any issues please report in this repo, I will try to fix them in next release.